Hii River: History and mythology

 Till the mid-18th century, after reaching Izumo plain, the Hii turned west and discharged into Taisha Bay of the Sea of Japan.
 The sediments accumulated in the plain and after large floods in years 1635 and 1639 the river changed its course and it has discharged since then into lake Shinji.

 In the 17th and 18th centuries, the mountains in the upper Hii basin became the most important source of iron production from ironsand in the tatara furnaces.
 For this process a technique called kanna-nagashi (鉄穴流し) was used: channels were built on the slopes, then filled with weathered granite earth.
 When they were washed with water the lighter earth was pulled away leaving concentrated iron ore (up to 80%) that was collected.
 In the late Edo era about 80% of iron in Japan was produced in Izumo region.
-The total amount of sediment resulting from this process that was discharged into the river up to 1950s is estimated at about 200,000,000 m³.
+The total amount of sediment resulting from this process that was discharged into the river up to 1950s is estimated at 200,000,000 m³.
 Moreover, the felling of trees needed for the furnaces operation led to deforestation and erosion and increased the amount of sediment.

 The accumulation of sediment in the riverbed increased the flood hazard, causing the locals to construct consequently elevated river banks.
 As a result today the river flows higher than the surrounding land, at some points the riverbed is elevated 3–4 m above the nearby plain.
 It is an example of a raised-bed river (天上川, tenjougawa), which are common in Japan.
 The accumulation of sediment in lake Shinji stopped the outflow into lake Nakaumi, transforming the former into a freshwater lake.
 In order to both prevent flooding and expand the agricultural land, in the 17th - 19th centuries the river was artificially diverted every 40–60 years; that was called the kawa-tagae (川違え) technique.
 The greatest change came in 1924 with the dredging of Ohashi River that connected again the lakes Shinji and Nakaumi.
 In addition, the dams built since the 1960s reduced the volume of sediment transported by the river.